 CRM would integrate and does integrate nicely with a variety of back office accounting systems but I wouldn't endorse going down the path of putting the time into creating a full blown accounting system from CRM.

-Jerry, Microsoft Dynamics CRM MVPCRM Innovation - Consulting and SolutionsNeed a solution for CRM to help you manage your Internet Lead Capture or Events or Email Marketing?Follow me on Twitter
+Jerry, Microsoft Dynamics CRM MVPCRM Innovation - Consulting and SolutionsNeed a solution for CRM to help you manage your Internet Lead Capture or Events ?Follow me on Twitter

 The short answer is you can if you want however the cost and time involved doing this is substantial.
 I would recommend you look at Dynamics NAV or Dynamics GP to handle your accounting needs.
 While it would still require the licencing cost and integration of a second product it might be easier for you and you company going forward in regards to maintenance.